rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 3. In the popup, under ‘available plugins’ look for ‘MultimodeNetworksTransformation’.
 Tick this box, then click on Install.

 4. Follow the instructions, ignore any warnings, click on ‘finish’.
 You may or may not need to restart Gephi to get the plugin running.
-If you suddenly see on the far right of ht Gephi window a new tab besid ‘statistics’, ‘filters’, called ‘Multimode Network’, then you’re ok.
+If you suddenly see on the far right of the Gephi window a new tab beside ‘statistics’, ‘filters’, called ‘Multimode Network’, then you’re ok.

     ![Image of Gephi plugin interface](http://electricarchaeologist.files.wordpress.com/2013/10/slide1.jpg)

 ## Importing the data

-1. Under ‘file’, select -> New project.
+1. Under ‘File’, select New project.

-2. On the data  laboratory tab, select Import-spreadsheet, and in the pop-up, make sure to select under ‘as table: EDGES table.
+2. On the Data Laboratory tab, select Import spreadsheet, and in the pop-up, make sure to select under ‘As table: EDGES table.
 Select `women-orgs.csv`.

-3. Click ‘next’, click finish.
+3. Click ‘Next’.
+Then click Finish.

 4. On the data table, have ‘edges’ selected.
-This is showing you the source and the target for each link (aka ‘edge’).
+This is showing you the source and the target for each link (AKA ‘edge’).
 This implies a directionality to the relationship that we just don’t know – so down below, when we get to statistics, we will always have to make sure to tell Gephi that we want the network treated as ‘undirected’.
 More on that below.

     ![Image of Gephi data import interface](http://electricarchaeologist.files.wordpress.com/2013/10/slide2.jpg)